blobaa/bba-did-method-specification/docs/markdown/spec.md

 #### DID Document Template Update

-To change a DID document, the corresponding DDOT must be updated.
-This is done using almost the same workflow as described in the Create section and illustrated in the figure below.
+To change a DID Document, the corresponding DDOT must be updated.
+This is done by using almost the same workflow as described in the Create section and illustrated in the figure below.
 Again, it is assumed that a DID controller has been created/is in possession of the new DDOT that should replace the current DDOT.

 ![](../plantuml/out/did-document-template-update.svg)